-The Code of Conduct may be amended at any time by the President and Dean after consultation with the Student Services Committee, the Vice Dean for Students, and the Associate Dean for Student Affairs and Diversity.
+The Code of Conduct may be amended at any time by the President and Dean after consultation with the Student Services Committee, the Deputy Vice Dean, and the Associate Dean for Student Affairs and Diversity.
 Notice of amendment shall be given by posting on the official campus bulletin board, email, and through the campus mail.